Apostles' Fast: The Fast in Oriental traditions

-The Coptic Orthodox Church fasts from the first Monday after Pentecost until 4th Epip according to the Coptic Calendar, after which follows the Apostles' Feast day which is equivalent to 29th June on the Julian Calendar.
+The Coptic Orthodox Church fasts from the first Monday after Pentecost until 4th Epip according to the Coptic calendar, after which follows the Apostles' Feast day which is equivalent to 29th June on the Julian calendar.

 The Syriac Orthodox Church also fasted from the first Monday after Pentecost until June 29, but the Council of Homs, held in 1946, shortened the fast by starting it on June 26.

 In the Maronite Church, the duration of the fast has also been shortened as centuries passed by.
 Since the Maronite Church is an Oriental Church belonging to the Syriac tradition, we may suppose that in ancient times the fast used to start on first Monday after Pentecost.
 In the 16th century, Maronites fasted approximately 30 days, even less in some regions.

 In 1598, the Synod of Dai'at Mussa shortened the fast to 14 days, making it start on June 15 (canon 30).
 This decision was renewed at the Synod of Hrash, in 1644 (chapter 9, canon 5).
-Finally, the Lebanese Synod, held in 1736, shortened the fast to 4 days, starting it on June 25 (part 1, chapter 4, canon 2).
+Finally, the Lebanese Council of 1736 shortened the fast to 4 days, starting it on June 25 (part 1, chapter 4, canon 2).
 Maronites used to abstain from all animal products, including fish and sea products, and from wine, but did not abstain from oil.

 In the Melkite Greek Catholic Church, as well, the traditional start of the fast has been delayed.
 According to Byzantine Daily Worship, the fast begins on June 17.
 According to the liturgical calendars of the eparchies of New Zealand, Australia, as well as the United States, the fast begins on June 19.